thesquelched/spark-lineage/README.md

 Configuration
 -------------

-The listener is configured in a file `lineage.properties` that needs to be accessible by the spark driver.
+The listener is configured via a file, `lineage.properties`, that needs to be in the class path of the spark driver, e.g. by placing it in the spark config directory.
 Here's an example using the `KinesisReporter`:

 ```
 org.chojin.spark.lineage.reporter=org.chojin.spark.lineage.reporters.KinesisReporter